 Many people will grow aloe vera plants in their backyard.
 However, if you don’t have access to the liquid green gold in the leaves, then you can hit the chemist and pick up a bottle.
 Look for an all-natural spray or gel.
 Simply apply to the affected area several times a day for a cooling sensation.

 4. Cold Water

 Cold water is a great way to cool the body down.
-Relax under a cold shower or take a cool compress and apply to the burn.
+Relax under a cold shower or apply a cool compress to the burn.
 Make sure you also drink plenty of water as this will cool your body down as well.

 5. Baking Soda

 Another good addition to your bath water for helping with sunburn is baking soda.
 Add a few large tablespoons to your bath water and soak for 15 minutes.
 Instead of towel drying off, let the baking soda remain on your skin and air dry.

 Potatoes are cheap and delicious and also great for relieving sunburn pain.
 Cut and blend the potatoes in a food processor or a blender with a little bit of water.
 Then apply the mashed mixture to your sunburn.

 Moisturiser may not provide much relief but it will prevent itching and peeling.
 So make sure you add moisturiser to your sunburn several times a day to reduce the risk of peeling and keep your skin nice and hydrated.